PyTomography/slicer_spect_recon/README.md

 Please refer to the `User_Manual.md` file for further information

 ## User interface
-The module is located under the parent category "Tomographic Reconstruction" with the title "SPECT reconstruction".
+Within Slicer, the "SPECT reconstruction" module is located under the parent category "Tomographic Reconstruction".
 For more details, see the [user manual](https://github.com/PyTomography/Slicer/blob/main/User_Manual.md)

 - Inputs
   - SPECT projection data